 A Crew process starts by calling the kickoff() method.

-Our Crew needs 2 inputs: the user input (“Sofia to Berlin one-way on 26th May”) and the current year.
+Our Crew needs 2 inputs: the user input (“San Francisco to New York one-way on 21st September”) and the current year.

 Our CrewAI program is now complete!